Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step1.md

    This step is optional for Vitis platforms.
 In most cases a flat (non-DFX) Vitis platform doesn't need to generate bitstream before exporting the platform.
 You can execute this step after you understand its benefits and your requirements.

-   - Generating bitstream will run through hardware design implemtation for the platform.
+   - Generating bitstream will run through hardware design implementation for the platform.
 It can report errors in the early stage if your platform hardware design has potential errors that cannot be reported by the Validated Design DRC.

    Here are the steps to generate bitstream.